lazyhacker/getgo/README.md

 I'm experimenting and comparing different front-end frameworks starting with [Fyne](https://fyne.io) and [GTK3](https://github.com/gotk3/gotk3).
-To avoid requiring users from having to install the different frameworks that they might not to have on their system, I'm using build tags to control what gets compiled.
+To avoid requiring users from having to install the different frameworks that they might not to have on their system to compile a version, I'm using build tags to control what gets compiled.
-While the `go get` command above will pull all the Go source, it's not necessary to install the GUI frameworks.

-To try the Fyne version:
+To try the Fyne version (require installing Fyne and its dependencies):

 ```
 go get lazyhacker.dev/getgo